MicrosoftDocs/dynamics365smb-docs/archive/LocalFunctionality/Netherlands/how-to-set-up-electronic-vat-and-icp-declarations.md

     ms.author: sgroespe

 ---
-# How to: Set Up Electronic VAT and ICP Declarations
+# Set Up Electronic VAT and ICP Declarations
 To get your Digipoort communications to work, you may have to adjust your network settings.
 Digipoort uses a secure communication protocol and requires using TCP port 443.
 Before proceeding with the following procedure, set up your network to use this port.

 To be able to create electronic VAT and ICP declarations and communicate with the tax authorities, you must first set up general information about electronic tax declarations.
 Your company must be registered with the tax authorities before you can send electronic declarations.